How to Clean a Fuse Holder

 Step 1 - Take Basic Precautions

 Be safe by wearing rubber or plastic gloves.
 Switch off the main power supply.
 Prepare yourself with a flashlight if the circuit board is located within a dark room.
 Old electrical boxes often have loose wires that press against the surrounding panels.
 This is a serious risk since some wires may be carrying static current.
-Use an electrical tape to tape off the loose ends of the wires.
+Use electrical tape to tape off the loose ends of the wires.

 Step 2 - Clean Fuse Holder Connectors

 Approach the fuse holder.
 First, inspect the connectors of the fuse holder.
 Use a screwdriver to lift the connector springs.
-Use a dry cloth to repeatedly clean the holder springs.
+Use a dry cloth to repeatedly clean the holder's springs.
 You can also use an electrical contact cleaner.
 Use an old toothbrush for scrubbing the old connectors.
 This is an ideal way of removing the hardened layers formed by corrosion.
 Ensure that you brush the debris away from the fuse holder.
 Take care not to exert too much pressure on the spring connectors as this can permanently displace or break them.
-Again, inspect the surface of connectors.
+Again, inspect the surface of the connectors.
 If there is any surface damage, you need to replace the connectors.

 Step 3 - Clean Inside of Fuse Holder

 Now, pull out the fuses within the fuse holder.
 Inspect the fuse for any debris.
-You can use an emery cloth for cleaning the fuses.
+You can use emery cloth for cleaning the fuses.
 Surfaces along the inner side of the fuse box can be particularly hard to reach.
 Tear off a small piece of emery cloth and fold it over the edge of the screwdriver.
 Now, use the screwdriver to slowly scrub away the internal edges.